ember-learn/guides-source/guides/release/templates/handlebars-basics.md

 </p>
 ```

-When you start an app with `ember serve`, your templates are compiled down to something that Embers rendering engine can process more easily.
+When you start an app with `ember serve`, your templates are compiled down to something that Ember's rendering engine can process more easily.
 The compiler helps you catch some errors, such as forgetting to close a tag or missing a quotation mark.
 Reading the error message on the page or in your browser's developer console will get you back on track.

 ## Types of templates